Yehuda Getz: Biography

-Yehuda Meir Getz was born in Tunisia in 1924.
-He immigrated to Israel in 1949, settling in Kerem Ben Zimra, a moshav in Upper Galilee.
-He joined the Israel Defense Forces, rising to the rank of lieutenant-colonel.
+Yehuda Meir Getz was born in Tunis, Tunisia, in 1924.
+He emigrated to Israel in 1949, settling in Kerem Ben Zimra, a moshav in Upper Galilee.
+He joined the Israel Defense Forces, rising to the rank of lieutenant colonel.

-Getz died of a heart attack on 17 September 1995.
-He was survived by his wife and six children, and is buried on the Mount of Olives.
+Getz died in Jerusalem of a heart attack on 17 September 1995.
+He was survived by his wife and six children and is buried on the Mount of Olives.

 Rabbinic career

 After the death of his son Avner in the Six-Day War, he moved to Jerusalem's Old City.
 Shortly afterwards he was appointed as overseer of prayers at the Western Wall.

+He served as the head of the Beit El Kabbalist yeshiva from 1973 to 1995.

 Getz was a supporter of Excavations at the Temple Mount.
 In July 1981, Getz and a team of associates opened a tunnel under the Temple Mount near where he believed the Ark of the Covenant had been hidden in Solomon's Temple, directly below the Holy of Holies of the Second Temple.